The Story of Frozen: Making a Disney Animated Classic

 The Story of Frozen: Making a Disney Animated Classic is a television special that aired September 2, 2014, on ABC.
-The program details the creation process of Walt Disney Animation Studios' 2013 3D computer-animated musical film Frozen, and the film's cultural impact.
+The program details the creation process of Walt Disney Animation Studios' 2013 animated musical film Frozen, and the film's cultural impact.

 Overview

 On August 13, 2014, it was announced that the one-hour television special, titled The Story of Frozen: Making a Disney Animated Classic, would air September 2, 2014, on ABC.
 It features interviews with some of the cast and the creative team of the film; footage from Norway that inspired the look of Frozen; announcements of what is planned for the Frozen franchise; a preview of Anna, Elsa, and Kristoff's appearances in the fourth season of the TV series Once Upon a Time; and a sneak peek of Walt Disney Animation Studios' film Big Hero 6.
 The special also announced Frozen Fever, an animated short film serving as a sequel to Frozen, which was released alongside the live-action Walt Disney Pictures film Cinderella on March 13, 2015.